tundish/turberfield-dialogue/turberfield/dialogue/sequences/battle_royal/combat.rst

 [FIGHTER_1]_

-    I hate the way you use me!
+    I hate the way you use me, |Fighter2| !

 [WEAPON]_